mo-xiaoming/pl0-jit/README.md

 ## Limitations

-Too lazy to fix them
+Too lazy to fix them / Not a big fan of Pascal

 1. `const` doesn't accept negative number
 2. No line numbers on error messages, just something like,